I love telling stories.

 On Saturday, the 9th of May in the year 2008 anno Domini, I had temporarily left this world allowing myself to delve into the metaphysical spheres of my mind.
 This is definitely my most favourite pursuit.

 Dreams, the past, the future and many of the innumerous present moments invited me to feel joy.
-Reminiscing the good old day evoked memories of fountain pens, which to me means, the stories about their making.
-And as so often, I got infected by my own excitement and one story shook hands with the next.
+Reminiscing about the good old days evoked memories of fountain pens, which to me means, the stories about their making.
+And as so often, I got infected by my own excitement, and one story shook hands with the next.
 During a moment of mental rest, I thought absent-minded: “You should write all these things down.”

 I call this angel talk, which happens every now and any odd year.
-Each time, it spurs me to leave things behind and turn towards new horizons.
+Each time, it spurs me to leave things behind and devote my attention to new horizons.

-Then life had lured me to other fields of enjoyment.
-On several occasions, I wished to return to writing.
-However, I experienced an annoying writer’s block, and absolutely nothing wanted to appear on paper (on the computer screen).
-Just in time, I received a letter with my address, handwritten.
-What a rare thing in the information age.
+Alas, referring to me writing about fountain pens, most often, life lured me to other fields of enjoyment.
+On several occasions, I wished to return to writing about pens; however, I experienced an annoying writer’s block, and absolutely nothing wanted to appear on paper (on the computer screen).
+Just in time, I received a letter with, most astonishingly, my address, handwritten.
+What a rare thing in this time of the information age.